 Apply a little of shampoo directly to the stained spot, rub it into the fabric, wait for at least one hour and wash in warm water.
 The method is good for woolen, silk and chiffon clothes.

-How to remove an old stain
+How to remove an old stain from clothes

 Dealing with old stains, you will probably need harsh detergents.
 Remember that acetone, turpentine, benzol, alcohol, and gasoline are poisonous and flammable.
 Same goes for products containing these compounds.